Beaver Conservation & education

 Also known as 'beaver deceivers, exclusion devices keep beavers from plugging culverts and other narrow constriction.
 Using fencing materials, beavers are kept a sufficient distance away from the culvert to reduce noise and the feeling of quickly moving water, two things that triggers beavers to build dams.
 By excluding beavers from this area, they are less compelled to dam the area and focus their work in more preferable places of the stream, away from infrastructure

-A pond levelers is simply a pipe through a dam.
+A pond leveler is simply a pipe through a dam.
 The pipe is set at a height that prevents further flooding, but retains enough water so that beavers can remain onsite.
 A cage is placed around the inlet of the pipe to prevent beavers from plugging the inlet with mud and sticks.
 These devices require very little maintenance (3-4 check-ups per year), and can last indefinitely.
+For more information about construction visit our Pond Leveler page.

 Living in the Pacific Northwest, we sometimes take water for granted.
 Because of ample annual rainfall, our landscape is crisscrossed with rivers and streams and dotted with lakes, ponds and wetlands.
 Often we’ve built our roads, homes and businesses over and around these water features, sometimes out of necessity and sometimes entirely because we treasure the esthetics water provides.
 Many newer developments have portions of land set aside in stream or wetland buffers that protect these features and also provide open spaces that can offer some natural relief in an otherwise built-out landscape.
 As beaver populations rebound across the Pacific Northwest, it is exactly these types of environments they are moving into.